José Ángel Iribar: Club career

 Iribar was born in Zarautz, Gipuzkoa.
-After only three La Liga games in his first professional season at Athletic Bilbao, he proceeded to become the Basques' undisputed starter for the following 16 seasons; his senior debut was made at CD Basconia in 1961, when the latter was still not the farm team: they eliminated Atlético Madrid in the Copa del Generalísimo, and his stellar performance prompted his signing for a then-record 1 million pesetas; in that competition, they later lost 10–1 at FC Barcelona with him also in goal.
+After only three La Liga games in his first professional season at Athletic Bilbao, he proceeded to become the Basques' undisputed starter for the following 16 seasons; his senior debut was made at Basconia in 1961, when the latter was still not the farm team: they eliminated Atlético Madrid in the Copa del Generalísimo, and his stellar performance prompted his signing for a then-record one million pesetas; in that competition, they later lost 10–1 at Barcelona with him also in goal.

-At Athletic, Iribar profited from injury to Carmelo Cedrún in October 1963 and never looked back, winning two Spanish Cups and reaching the final of the 1976–77 UEFA Cup, lost to Juventus FC.
+At Athletic, Iribar profited from injury to Carmelo Cedrún in October 1963 and never looked back, winning two Spanish Cups and reaching the final of the 1976–77 UEFA Cup, lost to Juventus.
 In the 1969–70 campaign he was awarded the Ricardo Zamora Trophy, conceding just 20 goals while taking part in all 30 fixtures for the runners-up.